simeoncloud/docs/how-to.md

 # How To

-## Updating a baseline configuration and deploying to tenants
+## Update a baseline configuration and deploying to tenants

 * Add the setting in the corresponding Azure portal - a list of the configuration types automated by Simeon can be found [here](automated-microsoft-365-configuration-types.md)
 * [Run the export pipeline for the **baseline** tenant](how-to.md#run-an-export)
 * [Run the deploy pipeline for your **client** tenants](how-to.md#run-a-deployment)

-## Updating a tenant specific configuration
+## Update a tenant specific configuration

 * Add the setting in the corresponding Azure portal - a list of the configuration types automated by Simeon can be found [here](automated-microsoft-365-configuration-types.md)
 * [Run the export pipeline for the **client** tenant](./#run-an-export)